What infection? Yeast?

 Did you know?
 Candida’s cell wall is composed of a variety of components, including carbohydrates and proteins.

-It is theorized that the cell wall may be vulnerable to the digestive action of the carbohydrolytic and proteolytic enzymes found in this formula.
+It is theorized that the cell wall may be vulnerable to the digestive action of the carbohydrolytic and proteolytic enzymes.

-The carbohydrase and protease enzymes found in Candida Clear may also help to balance the colonization of Candida.
+The carbohydrase and protease enzymes may also help to balance the colonization of Candida.

 Remember that candida and yeast in general thrive off foods you eat.
 Certain foods, that is.
 It really seems to enjoy white sugar, dairy products, pastries, alcohol.

-Your natural remedy for yeast regardless of the type should always include health promoting bacteria (pro-biotic formula).
-A capsule can be inserted into the vagina or used in a douche (content of 1 capsule in a cup of warm water, (preferably distilled).
+Your natural remedy for yeast regardless of the type could include health promoting bacteria (probiotic formula).
+A capsule can be inserted into the vagina or (even better) used in a douche (content of 1 capsule in a cup of warm water, (preferably distilled).
 I always recommend the use of good bacteria as above with great result.
 Also take one or 2 capsules by mouth.